datocms/mcp/README.md

 ## DatoCMS MCP Server

+⚠️ Alpha Release: This server is in early development.
+Features may change and stability is not guaranteed.

 A local Model Context Protocol (MCP) server that provides AI assistants with tools to interact with the [DatoCMS Content Management API](https://www.datocms.com/docs/content-management-api).
 This server enables LLMs to explore and execute DatoCMS API operations through structured documentation and safe execution capabilities.

 ### Key Features